gopichand-virima/FeatureDocsite/README_6_1.md

 This repository contains the comprehensive documentation website for **Virima versions 6.1, 6.1.1, 5.13, and NextGen**.
 The documentation is built using React, TypeScript, Vite, and MDX, providing a modern, interactive, and SEO-optimized documentation experience.

+> **Note**: This README focuses on **Version 6.1** specific features and changes.
+For general project information, see the main project documentation.

 ## 📋 Table of Contents

 - [Overview](#overview)